chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     {{< note >}} Chef Automate bundles are available for 365 days from the release of a version.
 However, the milestone release bundles are available for download forever. {{< /note >}}

-1. Generate config with relevant data using below command
+1. Generate config with relevant data using the below command:

     ```bash
         chef-automate config gen config.toml
     ```

-    - Select `Chef Automate HA` as topology
+    - Select `Chef Automate HA` as topology.

     ```bash
     Choose Topology:
         Chef Automate HA
     ```

-    - Select deployment type as `AWS`
+    - Select deployment type as `AWS`.

     ```bash
-    Choose type of Deployment Type:
+    Choose the type of Deployment Type:
        On-Premise
      > AWS
     ```

-    - Provide  `ssh user name`, `ssh group name`, `ssh port no`, `ssh key file path`
+    - Provide  `ssh user name`, `ssh group name`, `ssh port no`, and `ssh key file path`.
-    - If you have own certificates for Automate, ChefServer, OpenSearch and Postgresql, then select `yes` and provide relevant certificates.
-Click [here](/automate/ha_cert_deployment) to know more on adding certificates for services during deployment.
+    - If you have your Automate, ChefServer, OpenSearch, and Postgresql certificates, select `yes` and provide relevant certificates.
+Click [here](/automate/ha_cert_deployment) to learn more about adding service certificates during deployment.

     ```bash
-        Will you use custom certs for any service like Automate, Chef Infra Server, PostgreSQL, OpenSearch:
+        Will you use custom certs for any service like Automate, Chef Infra Server, PostgreSQL, or OpenSearch:
         > no
           yes
     ```

-    - Provide `AWS profile name` skip this if IAM role configured on bastion host
+    - Provide `AWS profile name`.
+Skip this if the IAM role is configured on the bastion host.
-    - Filter and select AWS region from list
+    - Filter and select the AWS region from the list.
     - Give AWS VPC ID created in the Prerequisites step.
 Example: `"vpc12318h"`
-    - We have two options as CIDR Block and subnets ids,
-      - Select  `yes` for CIDR and provide `CIDR` block Example `10.0.1.0`
-      - Select `no` for subnet ids, and provide subnet ids created in the Prerequisites step.
-Example `subnet-07e469d218301533`, subnets should be created under same VPC provided above, we need three private subnets, if you want to keep loadbalancer on public IP then we need three public subnets as well, we recommend to use subnet ids.
+    - To create subnets, we have two options: CIDR Block and subnets ids.
+Select `yes` for CIDR and `no` for subnet ids, and provide subnet ids created in the Prerequisites step.
+For example, `subnet-07e469d218301533`, subnets should be created under the same VPC provided above.
+We need three private subnets; if you want to keep the load balancer on public IP, we need three public subnets as well; it is recommended to use subnet ids.

     ```bash
         Do you want to use AWS CIDR Block:
         > yes
           no
     ```

-    - Give `ssh key pair name` name used for creating ssh key pair , `AMI Id` which depends on the AWS Region and the Operating System image you want to use.,
+    - Give the `ssh key pair name` name used for creating the ssh key pair, `AMI Id` which depends on the AWS Region and the Operating System image you want to use.,
-    - If you want to terminate all the resources on deletion then select  `on`
+    - If you want to terminate all the resources on deletion, select  `on`.

     ```bash
         Delete on termination should be:
         > off
           on
     ```

-    - If you want to enable access log on AWS loadbalancers then select `yes`
+    - If you want to enable access log on AWS load balancers, select `yes`.

     ```bash
         Do you want to Enable Access Logs on AWS Load Balancer:
         > yes
           no
     ```

     - Give Automate FQDN example `chefautomate.example.com`
-    - Give Automte loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefautomate.example.com`.
+    - Give Automate loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefautomate.example.com`.
-    - Give path of Automate loadbalance FQDN ssl root ca cerificates
+    - Give the path of Automate loadbalance FQDN ssl root ca-certificates
     - Set automate dashboard login password
-    - Set how many automate node want to have in cluster, recomended is atleast `two`
+    - Set how many automate nodes want to have in the cluster; recommended is at least `two`.
-    - Set automate instance type, recomended is `m5.large`
+    - Set automate instance type; recommended is `m5.large`.
-    - Set automate EBS volume size, based on your load needs.
+    - Set automate EBS volume size based on your load needs.
-    - Set automate EBS volume type, default is `gp3`, change as per your requirement.
+    - Set to automate EBS volume type; default is `gp3`; change as required.
-    - Set automate EBS volume IOPS, based on your load needs.
+    - Set automate EBS volume IOPS based on your load needs.
-    -
     - Give Chef Server FQDN example `chefserver.example.com`
     - Give Chef Server loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefinfraserver.example.com`.
-    - Give path of Chef Server loadbalance FQDN ssl root ca cerificates
+    - Give the path of Chef Server loadbalance FQDN ssl root ca certificates
     - Set Chef Server dashboard login password
-    - Set how many Chef Server node want to have in cluster, recomended is atleast `two`
+    - Set how many Chef Server nodes want to have in the cluster; recommended is at least `two`.
-    - Set Chef Server instance type, recomended is `m5.large`
+    - Set Chef Server instance type, recommended is `m5.large`.
-    - Set Chef Server EBS volume size, based on your load needs.
+    - Set Chef Server EBS volume size based on your load needs.
-    - Set Chef Server EBS volume type, default is `gp3`, change as per your requirement.
+    - Set Chef Server EBS volume type; default is `gp3`; change as per your requirement.
-    - Set Chef Server EBS volume IOPS, based on your load needs.
+    - Set Chef Server EBS volume IOPS based on your load needs.
-    - Select `no` for chef managed database deloyment
+    - Select `no` for chef-managed database deployment:

     ```bash
         Do you want to use AWS Managed Databases:
          yes
         > no
     ```

-    - Set number of postgresql node you want, recomended is three nodes
+    - Set the number of Postgresql nodes you want; the recommended is three nodes
-    - Set postgresql instance type, recomended is `m5.large`
+    - Set postgresql instance type, recommended is `m5.large`.
-    - Set postgresql EBS volume size, based on your load needs.
+    - Set PostgreSQL EBS volume size based on your load needs.
-    - Set postgresql EBS volume type, default is `gp3`, change as per your requirement.
+    - Set PostgreSQL EBS volume type; default is `gp3`; change as required.
-    - Set postgresql EBS volume IOPS, based on your load needs.
+    - Set PostgreSQL EBS volume IOPS based on your load needs.

-    - Set number of opensearch node you want, recomended is three nodes
+    - Set the number of OpenSearch nodes you want; the recommended is three nodes
-    - Set opensearch instance type, recomended is `m5.large`
+    - Set OpenSearch instance type, recommended is `m5.large`.
-    - Set opensearch EBS volume size, based on your load needs.
+    - Set OpenSearch EBS volume size based on your load needs.
-    - Set opensearch EBS volume type, default is `gp3`, change as per your requirement.
+    - Set OpenSearch EBS volume type; default is `gp3`; change as required.
-    - Set opensearch EBS volume IOPs, based on your load needs.
+    - Set OpenSearch EBS volume IOPs, based on your load needs.
-    - If you want to configure database during deployment then select `yes` and provide detials accordingly for selected backup type, for S3 backup provide detials like `bucket name`.
+    - If you want to configure the database during deployment, select `yes` and provide details accordingly for the selected backup type; for S3 backup, provide details like `bucket name`.

     ```bash
-    Backup need to be configured during deployment:
+    The backup needs to be configured during deployment:
     > yes
       no
     Which backup option will you use:
     > AWS S3
       EFS
     ```

-    All done we can find generated config file with name given in `config gen` command
+    All done, we can find generated config file with the name given in the `config gen` command

-    {{< note >}} Click [here](/automate/ha_cert_deployment) to know more on adding certificates for services during deployment. {{< /note >}}
+    {{< note >}} Click [here](/automate/ha_cert_deployment) to know more about adding certificates for services during deployment. {{< /note >}}

-2. Continue with the provisioning the infra after updating config:
+1. Continue with the provisioning of the infra after updating the config:

     ```bash
     #Run commands as sudo.
     sudo -- sh -c "
     #Print data in the config
     cat config.toml
     #Run provision command to deploy `automate.aib` with set `config.toml`
     chef-automate provision-infra config.toml --airgap-bundle automate.aib
     "
     ```

-3. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN from the output of previous command to your DNS from DNS Provider**.
-After that continue with the deployment process with following.
+1. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN from the output of a previous command to your DNS from DNS Provider**.
+After that, continue with the deployment process with the following.

     ```bash
     sudo -- sh -c "
     #Run deploy command to deploy `automate.aib` with set `config.toml`
     chef-automate deploy config.toml --airgap-bundle automate.aib
     #After Deployment is done successfully.
-Check status of Chef Automate HA services
+Check the status of Chef Automate HA services
     chef-automate status summary

-    #Check Chef Automate HA deployment information, using the following command
+    #Check Chef Automate HA deployment information using the following command
     chef-automate info
     "
     ```

-4. After the deployment successfully completed.
-To view the automate UI, run the command `chef-automate info`, you will get the `automate_url`.
-  If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use below template
+1. After the deployment is completed.
+To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
+If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template.

 - create a file `a2.fqdn.toml`

     ```toml
-    [global]
+    [Global]
      [global.v1]
       fqdn = "AUTOMATE-DNS-URL-WITHOUT-HTTP"
     ```

--   Run the command to apply the config from bastion
+- Run the command to apply the config from the bastion

     ```toml
      chef-automate config patch a2.fqdn.toml --automate
     ```

--   create a file `cs.fqdn.toml`
+- Create a file `cs.fqdn.toml`

     ```toml
     [global]